Skip to content

 externalSourceGUID and externalSourceName

 The external source identifiers, externalSourceGUID and externalSourceName are used to set up an external metadata collection for new metadata elements.
-Update and delete requests use the same identifiers to indicate they belong to the same "system" and have rights to chang it.
+Update and delete requests use the same identifiers to indicate they belong to the same "system" and have rights to change it.

 forDuplicateProcessing